-Ohio Product Liability Attorney
+Ohio Product Liability Attorney Reviewing Space Heater Recalls

 Space heaters are a common household appliance, and not everybody realizes how dangerous they can be.
 According to the National Fire Protection Association, heating equipment is a leading cause of home fire deaths.
 Space heaters cause approximately 25,000 home fires a year in the US, including 6,000 burn injuries and emergency room visits, according to the Harvard University Environmental Health & Safety group.

 The U.S. Consumer Product Safety Commission (CPSC) estimates that more 300 deaths a year result from space heating accidents.
 The high frequency of space heater fires resulting burn injuries, deaths and property damage make it necessary for manufacturers to bear more responsibility.
+Space Heater recalls have increased in recent years.

 Some cities have even banned the use of many types of portable space heaters.
 Before purchasing or using any type of space heater, it is advised to check with the local fire department to find out if it is legal in the community.

-Joe Lyon is a highly rated and experienced Ohio catastrophic injury and product liability injury attorney who is well versed in the science, economic impact, and human loss that such an injury or death has on the victim’s life and their family.
+Joe Lyon is a highly-rated and experienced Ohio catastrophic injury and product liability injury attorney who is well versed in the science, economic impact, and human loss that such an injury or death has on the victim’s life and their family.

 In 2015, a California federal jury awarded over $59 million to the family of a woman who died in a fire sparked by a Sunbeam Products Inc. space heater.
 The jury found the company negligent in designing the product, and in failing to adequately warn consumers.